phase1geo/tke/doc/md/TKE User Guide/Introduction/Feature Set.textbundle/text.md

 	- Duplicate, rename and delete remote files/folders via the sidebar
 - **Tab hiding**
 	- Temporary hide tabs in the tab bar for improved workflow.
+- **Text Formatting**
+	- Bold, italicized, underline, strikethrough, highlight, header1-6, list item and checkbox text formatting is provided as enabled by the current syntax.